Get 80% off your plan for your first 3 months*

 Transitioning to permanent financing

 Most borrowers use bridge loans as a temporary solution while securing long-term funding.
-Your exit strategy might include:
+Your exit strategy is your plan for repaying the loan.
+Common approaches include:

-• Permanent loan approval: Repay the bridge loan once your bank finalizes traditional financing.
+• Permanent loan approval: Repay the bridge loan when your bank finalizes traditional financing.

-• Asset sale: Use proceeds from selling property, inventory, or another business asset.
+• Asset sale: Repay using proceeds from selling property, inventory, or another business asset.

-• Incoming payments: Apply large customer payments or insurance proceeds to pay off the balance.
+• Incoming payments: Repay by applying large customer payments or insurance proceeds to the balance.

 Why use a bridge loan?

-Bridge loans fill temporary cash flow gaps while you wait for permanent financing, customer payments, or other expected income.
+Bridge loans give you immediate access to capital when you can't wait for traditional financing.
+They fill temporary cash flow gaps while you wait for permanent funding, customer payments, or other expected income to arrive, making them useful when timing matters more than cost.

 Examples of bridge loan uses